 “Family Nobel Laureates”

-As you may notice, the Curies were a very successful ‘Nobel Prize family’.
+The Curies were a very successful ‘Nobel Prize family’.
 Marie Curie herself was awarded two Nobel Prizes.

 Edvard I. Moser